google/knative-gcp/config/monitoring/metrics/README.md

     to the `data` field.
 You can find detailed information in `data._example` field in the `ConfigMap` you are editing.

-1. Open the StackDriver UI and see your resource metrics in the Metrics Explorer.
+1. Open the StackDriver UI and see your resource metrics in the StackDriver Metrics Explorer.
 You should be able to see metrics with the prefix `custom.googleapis.com/knative.dev/`.